 First came the 1984 film Supergirl, testing the waters for the concept in the wake of the fantastic success of the Superman films.
 It suffered terrible Executive Meddling and was so horribly received that it took two decades for any studio to try again.
 (The below-mentioned temporary death of the entire superhero genre during that time didn't help.)

-The result was the one-two punch of Catwoman and Elektra, which were both instantly ridiculed as among the worst comic book movies ever made and sent the studios right back to the safe embrace of male heroes.
-Even the much-ballyhooed success of the Marvel Cinematic Universe took ages to attempt another, with its most prominent female hero Black Widow notoriously relegated to an occasional supporting role despite massive demand for her to get her own film.
+The result was the one-two punch of Catwoman (2004) and Elektra, which were both instantly ridiculed as among the worst comic book movies ever made and sent the studios right back to the safe embrace of male heroes.
+Even the much-ballyhooed success of the Marvel Cinematic Universe took ages to attempt another, with its most prominent female hero Black Widow notoriously relegated to an occasional supporting role despite massive demand for her to get her own filmnote which would end up happening in 2021 and no less than infamously meddlesome Ike Perlmutter notoriously using those two films as his ostensible reason for not wanting to make a female-centric superhero film, which came back to bite him in the ass when the projectshe preferred crashed and burned.
 Eventually they came back on TV first, with the highly acclaimed MCU series Jessica Jones and (ironically enough) the Arrowverse series Supergirl finally showing tangible support for more female heroes.
-By this time the MCU had already set up their first foray in film with Captain Marvel, but were beaten to the punch by the newcomer DC Extended Universe and their Wonder Woman film, which became able to finally reverse the trend, immediately becoming one of the best-reviewed comic book films ever made and a smash box office success.
+By this time the MCU had already set up their first foray in film with Captain Marvel, but were beaten to the punch by the newcomer DC Extended Universe and Wonder Woman (2017), which became able to finally reverse the trend, immediately becoming one of the best-reviewed comic book films ever made and a smash box office success.

 While successful, the negative critical reception that Police Academy received severely hurt the slew of "crass" comedies that began in the late 1970s with The Kentucky Fried Movie and Animal House.
 Police Academy itself went towards a more family-friendly direction after the first movie, and comedies oriented at a mature audience in general wouldn't recover until the 1990s, although the use of gross humor only became popular again with the Jackass trilogy (and probably just because of the show's popularity).